cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 # Point Reticulate to your conda environment
 use_condaenv(condaenv = "pybirdnet", required = TRUE)

-# This is another line of code for making sure Reticulate is using the Python you want it to use.
-I've read that people often have trouble getting this line to work, which is why we also do the previous Sys.setenv() command
+# use_python is another way to tell Reticulate which Python to use
+# I couldn't get this line to work; hence the previous Sys.setenv() command
 use_python('C:/Users/Username/Anaconda3/envs/pybirdnet/python.exe',
            required = TRUE)

+# Below, I assume:
-# Below, I assume you have a folder full of wave files from a single monitoring location that you want to analyze
+#  * you have a folder of wave files from a single monitoring location
-# I also assume file names follow the naming convention SITEID_YYYYMMDD_HHMMSS.wav
+#  * file names follow the naming convention SITEID_YYYYMMDD_HHMMSS.wav

 # Identify file path string names
 audio.fp <- 'Path:/To/Folder/Of/Audio/'